 Parking is first-come, first-serve.
 Guests who have trouble walking may be dropped off in the Old Main Circle for a short walk to the disability seating area.

-Is there special seating for guests with disabilites?
+Is there special seating for guests with disabilities?

 What if the status of a guest changes and they either need to be added or removed from the disability guest list?

-Please send the Commencement Office an e-mail at email@example.com as soon as you know of any changes.
+Please send the Commencement Office an e-mail as soon as you know of any changes.

 What about general parking for guests with disabilities?